What does Paideutika mean?

 You can have back issues by making specific request to the Publisher: info@ibisedizioni.it

-Mauro Carbone (Université Jean-Moulin Lyon 3)
+Mauro Carbone (University of Jean-Moulin Lyon 3, FR)

-Rita Fadda (University of Cagliari, Italy)
+Rita Fadda (University of Cagliari, IT)

-Philippe Forest (Université de Nantes)
+Philippe Forest (Université de Nantes, FR)

-Enrica Lisciani Petrini (Università di Salerno)
+Enrica Lisciani Petrini (University of Salerno)

-Alessandro Mariani (University of Florence, Italy)
+Alessandro Mariani (University of Firenze, IT)

 Fabio Merlini (IUFFP, Switzerland)

-Ignazio Volpicelli (University of Rome-Tor Vergata, Italy)
+Ignazio Volpicelli (University of Rome – Tor Vergata, IT)

 Editorial Office